fujidaiti/exprollable_page_view/package/README.md

 ### 05-17-2023

-Version 1.0.0-pre has been released 🎉.
-This version contains some breaking changes, please follow [the migration guide](#100-beta-to-100-pre).
+Version 1.0.0-rc.1 has been released 🎉.
+This version includes several breaking changes, so if you are already using ^1.0.0-beta, you may need to migrate according to [Migration Guide](#100-beta-to-100-rc1).